andipollok/kirby-dev-env/README.md

 Run `npm install` from your command line in the project folder

 - Download [Kirby](https://getkirby.com/try) and put it in the same directory.
-:exclamation: There will be one issue: the files `README.md` (this file) and `.gitignore` also exist in the Kirby installation.
+:warning: There will be one issue: the files `README.md` (this file) and `.gitignore` also exist in the Kirby installation.
 Don't overwrite these files with the ones from Kirby, as the .gitignore contains everything Kirby needs but also `node_modules` (if anyone knows a better solution, let me know!)

 - Ok, 3 steps: rename the file `.env.template` to `.env`.
-If you can't see it in Finder: it's a hidden file.
+:warning: If you can't see it in Finder: it's a hidden file.
 Press *Command+Shift+Dot* in Finder to show hidden files.

 ## Dev environment